ninonick0607/QuadSimToReality/drone-rl-doc.md

 ### State Handling
 - The environment catches and handles communication errors by resetting
 - It extracts position, velocity and goal information from formatted state messages

-## Conclusion

-This reinforcement learning system implements a simplified altitude controller for a quadcopter drone.
-It focuses on a single control dimension (vertical movement) and uses a carefully structured reward function to encourage target reaching and stabilization behaviors.

-The agent is trained using the PPO algorithm, which is well-suited for continuous control tasks like drone navigation.
-The simplified task serves as a foundation for potentially expanding to more complex 3D navigation tasks in the future.